Can my minor consent to vaccination in a school-based health clinic?

 NVIC advises parents and guardians to be proactive and reach out to your child’s school with questions about SBHCs.
 Below are sample questions to consider:

 Learn about minor consent laws in your state.
 These laws vary from state to state and can change.
 A 2022 study published in the journal Pediatrics provided a state by state overview of types of minor consent laws with links to statutes.
 To confirm minor consent laws listed within this study, visit NVIC's state pages by scrolling down to the clickable U.S. map.
-Once on your state page, expand the Other State Resources tab and click on the link provided for your state's legislature to discover how to access your state's most current statutes on minor consent.
-You can also contact your legislature directly for information on accessing the most current statutes in your state.
+Once on your state page, scroll down to the Minor Consent Vaccine Laws tab to view minor consent laws in your state.
+NVIC does its best to maintain and provide this information.
+To confirm this information and search for additional minor consent laws in your state use the link NVIC provides to your state legislature under the State Vaccine Registry and Other Vaccine Related Information tab on NVIC's state pages.

 Talk to your child about vaccines and your vaccination decisions.
 Have a plan in place should your child be told that they must receive a vaccine without your consent or that they can agree to vaccination on their own.
 Many parents choose to tell their children to always say no until they can speak to their parents or to say they want to call and talk to their parents before vaccination.